shakurocom/BackEnd-Test/README.md

-# Test exam on backend developer position
+# Test exam for backend developer position

 ## Requirements.
 - Publishers produce books that are sold in shops.